 \subsection{Learning task prioritization}

-Common approaches to control task prioritization can be categorized in two main research directions, by either exploiting a strict hierarchy structure applied to multi-level hierarchies \cite{Khatib87, Sentis05,Ott15}, or by employing a soft weighting of tasks \cite{Moro13,Park01}.
+Common approaches to control task prioritization can be categorized in two main directions, by either exploiting \textit{strict hierarchy} structures, applied to multi-level hierarchies \cite{Khatib87,Sentis05,Ott15}, or by employing a \textit{soft weighting} of tasks \cite{Moro13,Park01}.
 The two techniques have pros and cons.
-Setting an explicit null space structure guarantees strict priorities at the expense of constraining sometimes too much the tasks, which quickly limits the number of tasks that can simultaneously be handled compared to the number of degrees of freedom available for controlling the robot.
+Setting an explicit null space structure guarantees strict priorities at the expense of constraining the tasks, which quickly limits the number of tasks that can simultaneously be handled with the number of degrees of freedom available for controlling the robot.
 This approach is also prone to discontinuities in the control problem when switching from one hierarchy structure to another.
-A soft weighting scheme can handle different levels of task importance and gradual changes from one task to another, but it does not provide strict guarantee on the fulfillment of each separated task.
+A soft weighting scheme can handle different levels of task importance and gradual changes from one task to another, but it does not provide strict guarantees on the fulfillment of each separated task.

-Some recent approaches consider the problem from new perspectives.
-A collection of work focuses on solving the prioritization problem under an optimization framework \cite{Lasa09,Salini11,Morris13}, while others concentrate on alternative representations of task prioritization \cite{Dietrich12,Liu16}.
-In this article, we tackle this challenge from a robot learning perspective.
-Learning how to handle the priorities of multiple tasks running in parallel is a challenging problem and the past few years have seen great advancements in this direction.
-However, several issues remain open.
+In an alternative perspective, a collection of work addresses the problem using optimization \cite{Lasa09,Salini11,Morris13} or by leveraging novel representations of prioritization \cite{Dietrich12,Liu16,Dehio2018}.
+In this article, we tackle the challenge from a robot learning perspective.
+Learning how to handle the priorities of multiple concurrent tasks is a challenging problem in robotics and, despite the recent advancements in this direction, several issues remain open.